What is the difference between a Split and a Memo?

 Splits

 If you want to delete a transaction with Splits, you must delete the Splits first before you can delete the transaction as a whole.
+Using the Hotdog menu on the whole transaction, you can remove a split from its parent.
+This allows you to easily separate a split from the whole, creating an independent transaction without deleting the original.

 Memo